dandraag/cli-twitter/README.md

 ```
 (not implemented yet, please use npm start inside containing folder)

+2. Enter your details according to instructions and restart app.
-2. You are shown the latest three tweets from your timeline.
+3. You are shown the latest three tweets from your timeline.
-3. To view the next tweet, enter 'S' and press enter.
+4. To view the next tweet, enter 'S' and press enter.
-4. To view the previous tweet, enter 'W' and press enter.
+5. To view the previous tweet, enter 'W' and press enter.
-5. To go to the user timeline, enter 'A' and press enter, this will open the users page of the topmost tweet
+6. To go to the user timeline, enter 'A' and press enter, this will open the users page of the topmost tweet
-6. To go back to the home timeline, enter 'D' and press enter.
+7. To go back to the home timeline, enter 'D' and press enter.
-7. To go to the notifications page from home timeline, enter 'D' and press enter.
+8. To go to the notifications page from home timeline, enter 'D' and press enter.
-8. To go back to the home timeline, enter 'A' and press enter.
+9. To go back to the home timeline, enter 'A' and press enter.
-9. To like the top tweet, enter 'L' and press enter.
+10. To like the top tweet, enter 'L' and press enter.